fan-ziqi/rl_sar/README.md

 Unitree A1 can be connected using both wireless and wired methods:

 * Wireless: Connect to the Unitree starting with WIFI broadcasted by the robot **(Note: Wireless connection may lead to packet loss, disconnection, or even loss of control, please ensure safety)**
-* Wired: Use an Ethernet cable to connect any port on the computer and the robot, configure the computer IP as 192.168.123.162, and the gateway as 255.255.255.0
+* Wired: Use an Ethernet cable to connect any port on the computer and the robot, configure the computer IP as 192.168.123.162, and the netmask as 255.255.255.0

 Open a new terminal and start the control program